 Our trip started off on Monday afternoon; it was early May when the weather was just beginning to get warm, we boarded the ferry to Kea.
-Together with my fellow travel blogger and co-founder of Travel Bloggers Greece, Marissa Tejada who is the editor of her personal blog My Greece, My Travels we were invited for a four day getaway to explore the Cycladic island of Kea.
+Together with my fellow travel blogger and co-founder of Travel Bloggers Greece, Marissa Tejada, we were invited for a four day getaway to explore the Cycladic island of Kea.
 Our host was Yiannis Tzavelakos, the owner of Kea Divers, a passionate diver among many other roles that Yiannis has under his belt, he insisted that we come and discover his island.

 Kea is only an hour away from Athens, and can be reached by a ferry boat from the port of Lavrio, the ride was very quick and pleasant as it was not yet high season therefore only few travelers were commuting at the time being.
 Once the ferry docked at the port, the first impression was that the island is quite small, we did however realize that there is plenty to see and to do in the coming days of our stay.

 We were met at the port by Kostis Maroulis, the owner of the guesthouse called the Red Tractor Farm where we would be staying during our trip.
 As we got into his truck and drove towards his property, my first question was “is there a red tractor?” there was and actually two, a vintage one that stands on display and another one that Kostis uses for his daily chores in the fields.
 As we drove past a big red gate we entered a territory that was surrounded by trees and flowers, as if we were in some sort of magical secret garden away from the rest of the island, although the guesthouse is very close to the main port.

 The property has in total three two-storey guesthouses that can be rented as a whole house or broken down into a few guesthouses depending on the number of guests.